MLA Referencing (8th ed.)

 - 'Title case' should be used: ie capitalize each word in the titles of articles, books, etc, but do not capitalize articles (the, an), prepositions, or conjunctions unless one is the first word of the title or subtitle: Gone with the Wind, The Art of War, There Is Nothing Left to Lose.

-The usual information includes in an in-text citation is (Author-surname page-number) - no commas and no 'p.' or 'pg' is needed.
+The usual information included in an in-text citation is (Author’s surname and page number), or just (page number) if the author is named in the sentence.
+No commas and or 'p.' or 'pg' are needed.
 The reference appears in brackets at the end of the sentence that contains the quotation from or reference to your source.
 Punctuation comes after the citation.
-A full reference to the resource is included in the Works Cited page at the end of the essay.
+A full reference to the resource should then be included in the Works Cited page at the end of the essay.
 For example:

 Author mentioned in text: